AlvaRobert/KP.AdvancedCplusplus/index.md

 	return 0;
 }
 ```
+The example shows the template number_type, which returns a corresponding data type depending on how many bits are passed.
+It also shows the template bitsize, which returns the number of bits of a data type, and the template bigger_type, which retrieves and returns the next largest data type from the previous two templates.

 ### Recursion and conditional branching

-A conditional branch is a branch in the program flow by, for example, an if-else construct or the ternary expression.
-The evaluation of the condition happens here only at runtime.
-As already mentioned, however, such post-compilation time effects in the Template Meta Programming should be avoided.
+A conditional branch is a branch in the program flow defined by an if-else construct or the ternary expression.
+The evaluation of the condition happens at runtime.
+As already mentioned, such post-compilation time effects in the Template Meta Programming should be avoided.
 Actually, there are several ways to evaluate conditions already at compile time and depending on them to branch out.

 The following example shows three templates which should calculate, whether an integer is a prime number or not.
 First, the template IfThenElse can be seen.
 This is a self-built branched condition.
 The first parameter is a boolean, second and third parameters are integers, which are returned if the boolean is either true or false.

 In the template is_prim_check the IfThenElse template will be used.
 If a number n is divisible by i, then 0 is returned, otherwise is_prim_check <i-1, n> is called.
 Termination condition of this recursion is the specialization is_prim_check <1, n>, in this case 1 is returned.
-The template is_prim checks whether the transferred integer n is a prime number or not and returns the value 0 or 1 accordingly.
+The template is_prim checks whether the transferred integer n is a prime number and returns the value 0 or 1 accordingly.
 If 0 or 1 was passed as n, 0 will be returned, since these are not prime numbers.
 Otherwise the template is_prim_check with the parameters n / 2 and n is called and returned.

 ```C++
 template <bool cond , int true_part , int false_part>